Male reproductive system

 The male reproductive system consists of a number of sex organs that play a role in the process of human reproduction.
-These organs are located on the outside of the body and within the pelvis.
+These organs are located on the outside of the body, and within the pelvis.

-The main male sex organs are the penis and the testicles which produce semen and sperm, which, as part of sexual intercourse, fertilize an ovum in the female's body; the fertilized ovum (zygote) develops into a fetus, which is later born as an infant.
+The main male sex organs are the penis and the scrotum, which contains the testicles that produce semen and sperm, which, as part of sexual intercourse, fertilize an ovum in the female's body; the fertilized ovum (zygote) develops into a fetus, which is later born as an infant.
 The corresponding system in females is the female reproductive system.

-External genital organs
+External genitalia

 Penis

-The penis is the male intromittent organ.
-It has a long shaft and an enlarged bulbous-shaped tip called the glans penis, which supports and is protected by the foreskin.
-When the male becomes sexually aroused, the penis becomes erect and ready for sexual activity.
-Erection occurs because sinuses within the erectile tissue of the penis become filled with blood.
+The penis is an intromittent organ with a long shaft, an enlarged bulbous-shaped tip called the glans and its foreskin for protection.
+Inside the penis is the urethra, which is used to ejaculate semen and to excrete urine.
+Both substances exit through the meatus.

+When a male becomes sexually aroused, erection occurs because sinuses within the erectile tissues of the penis (corpora cavernosa and corpus spongiosum) become filled with blood.
 The arteries of the penis are dilated while the veins are compressed so that blood flows into the erectile cartilage under pressure.
 The penis is supplied by the pudendal artery.

 Scrotum

-The scrotum is a pouch-like structure that hangs behind the penis.
+The scrotum is a sac of skin that hangs behind the penis.
 It holds and protects the testicles.
 It also contains numerous nerves and blood vessels.
-During times of lower temperatures, the Cremaster muscle contracts and pulls the scrotum closer to the body, while the Dartos muscle gives it a wrinkled appearance; when the temperature increases, the Cremaster and Dartos muscles relax to bring down the scrotum away from the body and remove the wrinkles respectively.
+During times of lower temperatures, the cremaster muscle contracts and pulls the scrotum closer to the body, while the dartos fascia gives it a wrinkled appearance; when the temperature increases, the cremaster and dartos fascia relax to bring down the scrotum away from the body and remove the wrinkles respectively.

 The scrotum remains connected with the abdomen or pelvic cavity through the inguinal canal.
 (The spermatic cord, formed from spermatic artery, vein and nerve bound together with connective tissue passes into the testis through inguinal canal.)

-Internal genital organs
+Internal genitalia

-Testis
+Testicles

-Testis has two major functions: To produce sperm by meiotic division of germ cells within the seminiferous tubules, and to synthesize and secrete androgens that regulate the male reproductive functions.
+The testicles are two gonads that produce sperm by meiotic division of germ cells within the seminiferous tubules, and synthesize and secrete androgens that regulate the male reproductive functions.
 The site of production of androgens is the Leydig cells that are located in the interstitium between seminiferous tubules.

-Epididymis
+Epididymides

 The epididymis is a long whitish mass of tightly coiled tube.
 The sperm that are produced in the seminiferous tubules flow into the epididymis.
 During passage via the epididymis, the sperm undergo maturation and are concentrated by the action of ion channels located on the apical membrane of the epididymis.

-Vas deferens
+Vasa deferentia

 The vas deferens, which is also known as the sperm duct, is a thin tube approximately 30 cm long that starts from the epididymis to the pelvic cavity.
-It carries the spermatozoa from the epididymis to ejaculatory duct.
+It carries the sperm (formally know as spermatozoa) from the epididymis to the ejaculatory duct.

 Accessory glands

 Three accessory glands provide fluids that lubricate the duct system and nourish the sperm cells.
-They are the seminal vesicles, the prostate gland, and the bulbourethral glands (Cowper glands).